 - To reduce food poverty within the local community

-We carry out our operations through a team of dedicated volunteers and we are always keen to add to their numbers.
-You can find out more about volunteering on the Join our Volunteers page.
+We carry out our operations through a team of dedicated volunteers.
 Although volunteers help to minimise our costs we are reliant upon the generosity of our food suppliers, and donations from individuals and organisations.
-Further information about how you can help fund our activities can be found on our Food Suppliers and Make a Donation page.
+Further information about how you can help fund our activities can be found on the Make a Donation page.
 In 2016 OFB is being supported by Grundon in a fundraising and volunteering partnership (see our news article) and we welcome corporate support of all types – see our Support Us page for more details.

 Find out more about Oxford Food Bank by watching the video below, or reading our About Us page.